sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/reduced/reduced.md

   title: 'Reduziert'
 }) }}

 Our solutions support our users in carrying out a certain task – and in doing this as simply and effectively as possible.
 Only the information and functions necessary for the working step are suggested.
-This helps prevent cognitive overload.{.lead}
+This helps prevent cognitive overload. {.lead}

 ### Example